2021 Kia Sorento three-row crossover detailed: More space, more style, more efficient

 Kia this week set a high bar for its new three-row crossover coming to the U.S. later this year—and we don't mean the Kia Telluride.

-The 2021 Kia Sportage will sport new looks, a new engine, and a new skeleton when it comes to the States.
+The 2021 Kia Sorento will sport new looks, a new engine, and a new skeleton when it comes to the States.
 The crossover will make its formal debut at the Geneva auto show in March, although Kia has detailed much about the three-row family hauler so far.

 The Sorento will be available with two turbo-4 engine options, including a 2.5-liter turbo-4 borrowed from the new Genesis GV80 crossover that makes 277 horsepower and a 1.6-liter turbo-4 paired to hybrid batteries and an electric motor that will make 227 hp combined.
 Those engines will be paired to an 8-speed dual-clutch automatic transmission.